Chris Barber: Long-term musical partnerships

 Pat Halcox, trumpeter with the Chris Barber Band since 31 May 1954, retired after playing his last gig with the Big Chris Barber Band on 16 July 2008.
 Halcox and Barber were together in the band for 54 years – the longest continuous partnership in the history of jazz, exceeding even that of Duke Ellington and Harry Carney (48 years between 1926 and 1974).
 Tony Carter (reeds) also left the band at this time.

 John Crocker (reeds) retired from the band in 2003 after a 30-year stint.
 Vic Pitt (double bass) retired in January 2007 after 30 years with the band.
-His feature duet with the drummers of the day – "Big Noise From Winnetka" was not only a feature of the Barber concerts, but also his time with the Kenny Ball band immediately before.
+His feature duet with the drummers of the day, "Big Noise From Winnetka", was not only a feature of the Barber concerts, but also his time with the Kenny Ball band immediately before.

 Personal life

-Barber was married four times: to dancer and singer Naida Lane; to the blues singer and band member Ottilie Patterson (from 1959 until their divorce in 1983); to Renate Hilbich (with whom he had two children, Caroline and Christopher Jr); and finally to Kate Gray, who survived him.
+Barber was married four times: to dancer and singer Naida Lane; to the blues singer and band member Ottilie Patterson (from 1959 until their divorce in 1983); to Renate Hilbich, with whom he had two children; and finally to Kate Gray, who survived him.

 Aside from his musical life, Barber was a motor racing enthusiast.
 His first race was at Brands Hatch in 1957, driving a Lotus Mark IX.
 He also owned several vintage Lagondas.
 His close friends included Lotus founder Colin Chapman and Ken Tyrrell.

 He died on 2 March 2021, aged 90, having suffered from dementia.